 Running from 2017 to 2021, the EU’s Human Biomonitoring Initiative (HBM4EU) generated knowledge to inform the safe management of chemicals and, thus, protect human health in Europe.
 Its findings also include information on PFAS.
 You can find further information about this project in our project section.

-For more information on the PFAS work being developed under HBM4EU, please check its substance webpage.
+For more information on the PFAS work developed under HBM4EU, please check its substance webpage.
 In this webpage, you can find out what products PFAS are used in, what substances are included in the group, their hazardous properties and human-related exposure.